blukatdevelopment/UnchainedWorldsOld/keeper_info/modules/city_of_southhorn/info.md

 #### Red Paw
-Inside, Captain Makoro(F, possumfolk) hides with 6 other beast folk warriors from the red paw.
+Inside, Captain Makoro(F, possumfolk) hides with 6 other beast folk warriors of the red paw.
 If the party investigates, she will approach them and request aid.
 Objectives:
 - bring food and water
 - commandeer the Diadem for the Red Paw[Q9]